 The FIX?
 If you want a breakfast that leaves you satisfied until lunch (and doesn't unravel all of your hard work in Pilates), choose something like eggs, sausage, greek yogurt, or nuts, which have enough protein + fat to keep you craving-free all day long.
-I wrote a whole post on this, called "The Healthy Breakfast Mistake", so be sure to check it out.
+You'll want to read my post called "The Healthy Breakfast Mistake" to get the insider story on how choosing the right breakfast can change everything.